lee-lindley/github_blog/_posts/2022-10-09-antijoins_with_or.md

 | ![](/images/hash_aj_or_1.png) |
 {:.img-table-centered}

-Why could it not hash the *ne* row set and probe it with a *HASH ANTIJOIN*?
+Why could it not hash the *ne* row set and probe it with a *HASH JOIN ANTI*?
 Because you cannot hash an *OR* condition.

 If it is a regular join instead of an anti-join that has this *OR* condition, the optimizer can break the problem into multiple *HASH JOIN*'s and do a *CONCATENATION* operation of the results for each of the *OR* conditions.

-I do not recall seeing a plan where the optimizer chooses two separate *ANTIJOIN* operations in series.
+I do not recall seeing a plan where the optimizer chooses two separate *JOIN ANTI* operations in series.
 It would not be a *CONCATENATION* operation between them, but the opposite of that because they are anti-joins.
-I don't think the Oracle optimizer has an operation for splitting an *ANTIJOIN* into two *ANTIJOIN*'s in sequence.
+I don't think the Oracle optimizer has an operation for splitting an *JOIN ANTI* into two *JOIN ANTI*'s in sequence.

 # Solution